hasura/graphql-engine/rfcs/renaming-types-and-fields.md

 ## Rename type and field names for Remote Schemas

-When adding a remote schema (or after adding), users can be given a choice to rename types and fields so that they are graphql-conformant, avoid conflicts, or simply more usable.
+When adding a remote schema (or after adding), users can be given a choice to rename types and fields so that they are graphql-conformant, avoid conflicts with already existing schemas, or simply for better customization.

-There are 2 independent things that are required for Remote Schemas:
+There are 4 things that we can do for Remote Schemas:

 1. Namespacing
-2. Customise type and field names (also enable prefixing)
+2. Customize type names
+3. Add global type prefix
+4. Customize root field names

 #### Namespacing